-- The recommender may send a hard copy of the letter directly to University College by mail, or
+- The recommender may send a hard copy of the letter directly to College of Professional & Liberal Studies by mail, or

-- The applicant may forward the recommender's sealed letter to University College by mail (we cannot accept it if the original letter has been opened), or
+- The applicant may forward the recommender's sealed letter to College of Professional & Liberal Studies by mail (we cannot accept it if the original letter has been opened), or

-- The recommender may send a PDF of the signed and dated letter on official letterhead to University College by email (this is the preferred method, and by far the fastest).
+- The recommender may send a PDF of the signed and dated letter on official letterhead to College of Professional & Liberal Studies by email (this is the preferred method, and by far the fastest).

 - The best recommendation letters typically come from people who have been in a position to objectively evaluate the applicant's specific contributions to a completed professional or academic endeavor.

-- Recommendations from past professors, college administrators, or work supervisors are usually more helpful than letters from relatives, friends, classmates, or co-workers.
+- Recommendations from past professors, college administrators, or work supervisors are preferred.
+Please do not submit letters from relatives, friends, or classmates.

 - The more specific a recommendation letter can be about the applicant's particular readiness for his/her chosen profession or field of graduate study, the better.